wikimedia/WikiContrib/frontend/WikiContrib-Frontend/Install-linux.md

 1. backend
 2. frontend

-The present doc deals about installing and running `frontend`.
+The present doc deals with installing and running `frontend`.
 If you go inside `frontend` directory( use command `cd frontend`).
 You can find another directory named `WikiContrib-Frontend`.
 It is the main project directory.

 ## Steps to setup server locally